CodeWizard6/Pen-testing-blog/_Active-Directory/Escape.md

 ### Confirming Active Directory Certificate Services (ADCS) status

-One of the first checks I like to do when the victim machine is a domain controller is to check if ADCS is enabled.
+One of the first steps I like to do when the victim machine is a domain controller is to check if ADCS is enabled.
 The output from the **certutil -dump** command shown in Figure 21 confirmss ADCS is active with the certificate authority being **sequel-DC-CA.**

 ![ADCS active](/Pen-testing-blog/assets/images/ADCSActive_Escape.png "Figure 21 - ADCS active with CA seqel-DC-CA")